 All about hiking the Under the Rim Trail

-Learn more and get some tips for hiking the Bryce Canyon National Park Under the Rim Trail
+Learn more and get some tips for hiking the Bryce Canyon National Park Under the Rim Trail (Written by Erin McCarthy)

 Most day trippers to Bryce Canyon National Park stick to the Bryce Amphitheater area.
 But for those who seek an adventure in the backcountry, there is a stunning trail that runs along rock spires, lush forests, quiet meadows, and through some of the highest elevations in the Park.
 Enjoy solitude amongst iconic scenery for a challenging 22.9 miles on the Under the Rim Trail.